uefcancer/Malignant_Non-malignant_BRCA-QuPath-Annot_Dataset/README.md

 # **Malignant and Non-malignant Patches Classification using a Contrastive Learning Algorithm**

-The classifier_tumor_nontumor_patches_code.ipynb code provides an implementation of a classifier for distinguishing between malignant and non-malignant tumor patches in breast cancer Whole Slide Images (WSIs).
+The "classifier_malignant_nonmalignant_patches_code.ipynb" code provides an implementation of a classifier for distinguishing between malignant and non-malignant tumor patches in breast cancer Whole Slide Images (WSIs).

 The workflow consists of: